-- A mortgage taken out after October 13, 1987, to buy, build, or improve your home (called home acquisition debt) up to a total of $1 million for this debt plus any grandfathered debt.
-The limit is $500,000 if you are married filing separately.
+- A mortgage taken out after October 13, 1987, to buy, build, or improve your home (called home acquisition debt) but only if throughout the year these mortgages plus any grandfathered debt totaled $1 million or less.
+The limit is $500,000 if you're married filing separately.

 - Home equity debt other than home acquisition debt taken out after October 13, 1987, up to a total of $100,000.
-The limit is $50,000 if you are married filing separately.
+The limit is $50,000 if you're married filing separately.
 Home equity debt other than home acquisition debt is further limited to your home's fair market value reduced by the grandfathered debt and home acquisition debt.

-You may be able to take a credit against your federal income tax if you were issued a mortgage credit certificate by a state or local government for low income housing.
+You may be able to take a credit against your federal income tax for certain mortgage interest if a mortgage credit certificate (MCC) was issued to you by a state or local government for low-income housing.
 Use Form 8396 (PDF), Mortgage Interest Credit, to figure the amount.
 For further information, refer to Publication 530, Tax Information for Homeowners.
-For information on the repayment of the First-time Homebuyer credit, refer to Topic 611.
+If you sell your home after you've taken this credit and/or the First-Time Homebuyer credit, you may have to repay all or part of the credit(s).
+For information on repayment of a mortgage subsidy, see Publication 523, Selling Your Home.
+For repayment of the First-time Homebuyer credit, refer to Topic 611.

-Page Last Reviewed or Updated: April 15, 2013
+Page Last Reviewed or Updated: April 14, 2017